i Light Singapore returns for another immersive experience! Here's what you can expect at this year's festival.

 - Don’t be compelled to explore the whole festival in one night.
 If you’re too tired or pressed for time, drop by another day.

-It’s time to get lit at this year’s sustainable light festival!
+It’s time to get lit at i Light Singapore 2026!

 Frequently Asked Questions